 Evaluation is a process that applies systematic inquiry to program management, improvement, and decision making.
 Evaluation is also used to assess the status or progress of a strategy (i.e., a group of meaningfully connected programs, not just the simple aggregation of multiple programs) or an initiative (a grouping of strategies).
 Evaluation Capacity is the ability of staff and their organizations to do evaluation.
 Because evaluation is systematic, it involves proficiency in a particular set of skills.

-This is the third paper in a series exploring the public-private partnership undertaken by the Connecticut Early Childhood Funder Collaborative, the Connecticut Council for Philanthropy, and the State of Connecticut.
-The series examines an emerging systems change collaboration model which grew out of a funder-and-state partnership.
+“Co-Creation” is a series of case studies about the Connecticut Early Childhood Funder Collaborative, a project of the Connecticut Council for Philanthropy.
+The case studies, written by Patricia Bowie, examine co-creation, an emerging systems change collaboration model which grew out of a funder-and-state partnership.
 This unique partnership led to the creation by executive order of a new and independent Office of Early Childhood, which was formally approved by the Connecticut State Legislature in 2013.
-This final paper, Co-Creation: The Public Sector Perspective, brings forward the perspective of those working within the public sector—specifically in the State of Connecticut—in Read more

-Research shows that while foundation leadership and staff value strategy and foundations largely perceive themselves as strategic, they often struggle to articulate, implement, and track strategy.
+While foundation leadership and staff value strategy and foundations largely perceive themselves as strategic, they often struggle to articulate, implement, and track strategy.
 The William Penn Foundation has developed a collection of tools to articulate and assess its progress toward strategic goals.
-Each tool employs a structured format to promote standardization; flexibility, though, is encouraged in the application of each tool to ensure that form does not dictate function.
-Each tool provides a template for organizing information that should be tweaked as needed.
-The speed and breadth of adoption of each tool varies and is often related Read more

 Understanding how to build a culture of learning to support your staff can be challenging.
 Whether you are a small foundation just starting to develop a new approach to learning or you are a well-established grantmaker looking for fresh ideas, this free, 45-minute webinar will help you support learning in your organization.
 Listen to the webinar, or download the slides.